-Appointment of a Receiver.
-In some states, there are comprehensive statutory provisions that address the circumstances in which a court should appoint a receiver for mortgaged real property.
+Appointment of a receiver.
+In some states, comprehensive statutory provisions address the circumstances in which a court should appoint a receiver for mortgaged real property.
 In many states, however, there is little statutory guidance.
 As a result, standards governing the appointment of receivers in most states are defined judicially, and tend to vary somewhat from jurisdiction to jurisdiction - and, within many jurisdictions, from judge to judge.
-Some decisions require that the mortgagee's security be inadequate or that the land is subject to existing or threatened waste; others require a showing of mortgagor insolvency.
+Some decisions require that the mortgagee's security be inadequate or that the real property be subject to existing or threatened waste; others require a showing of mortgagor insolvency.
 By contrast, many courts will appoint a receiver in any circumstance in which the mortgage contains a receivership clause authorizing such an appointment after default.
-The Act establishes consistent standards to govern the appointment of a receiver for mortgaged real estate, including the effectiveness of a receivership clause.
-For further background, see Act § 7, Preliminary Comments 1-5.
+The Act establishes consistent standards to govern the appointment of a receiver for mortgaged real property, including the effectiveness of a receivership clause.
+For further background, see Act § 7, Comments 1-8.

-Characterization of Real Property Revenues.
-In many commercial real estate developments (e.g., office buildings, retail shopping centers, apartment complexes), the owner and occupiers of the development stand in a landlord-tenant relationship, based upon the execution of leases covering portions of the development.
-Because the common law has treated unaccrued rents as an interest in land (an incorporeal hereditament), there is no question that in these cases, the sums paid by tenant occupiers constitute "rent."
-Thus, a mortgage lender taking a security interest in those "rents" must comply with the provisions of real estate law in order to obtain and enforce that security interest - i.e., the mortgage lender must have the mortgagor execute and deliver an instrument sufficient to convey an interest in "rents" and must record that instrument on the public land records.
+Characterization of real property revenues.
+In many commercial real property developments (e.g., office buildings, retail shopping centers, apartment complexes), the owner and occupiers of the development stand in a landlord-tenant relationship, based upon the execution of leases covering portions of the development.
+Because the common law has treated unaccrued rents as an interest in real property (an incorporeal hereditament), there is no question that in these cases, the sums paid by tenant occupiers constitute "rent."
+Thus, a mortgage lender taking a security interest in those "rents" must comply with the provisions of real property law in order to obtain and enforce that security interest - i.e., the mortgage lender must have the mortgagor execute and deliver an instrument sufficient to convey an interest in "rents" and must record that instrument in the public real property records.
 In many other developments, however, the occupiers are not "tenants," but merely licensees (e.g., nursing home residents, persons occupying garage spaces or marina slips, hotel guests, and the like).
-Court decisions involving security interest in the revenues paid by such occupiers have disagreed over the proper characterization of these revenues - with some treating them as "rents" in the nature of real property, and others treating them as "accounts" subject to the provisions of Uniform Commercial Code Article 9.
+Court decisions involving security interests in the revenues paid by such occupiers have disagreed over the proper characterization of these revenues - with some treating them as "rents" in the nature of real property, and others treating them as "accounts" subject to the provisions of Uniform Commercial Code Article 9.
 These decisions have created uncertainty regarding both the proper way to create and perfect a security interest in these occupancy revenues, as well as the appropriate treatment of a security interest in those revenues generated during the pendency of a bankruptcy case.
 The Act establishes that rents include any sum paid by a tenant, licensee, or other person for the right to possess or occupy the real property of another.
-For further background, see Act § 2, Preliminary Comment 11.
+For further background, see Act § 2, Comment 12.